YuliaGoryachev/job-search/README.md

 # Job Search Enhanced
-This is a stripped down version of a basic "cokkie-cutter" Fastapi project, taken form here: https://pypi.org/project/FastAPI-Cookiecutter/.
+This is a stripped down version of a basic "cookie-cutter" Fastapi project, taken form here: https://pypi.org/project/FastAPI-Cookiecutter/.
-The purpose of this prototype is to simplify job search with LinkedIn jobs.
+The purpose of this prototype is to simplify my a search with LinkedIn jobs.
 The first step is to download the job descriptions from LinkedIn.
 Since LinkedIn doesn't allow scraping and doesn't even have a free API, I had to use a Chrome extension.
 The steps are: